RossiBz/subpixel-specdiv/README.md

 Here we provide the codes used to calculate the endmember diversity from hyperpsectral data in Rossi & Gholizadeh (2023).

 Rossi, C., and Gholizadeh, H. (2023).
 Uncovering the hidden diversity: Leveraging sub-pixel spectral diversity to estimate plant diversity from space.
-Submitted to Remote Sensing of Environment.
+Remote Sensing of Environment https://doi.org/10.1016/j.rse.2023.113734

 The R codes rely on the R package unmix https://github.com/RossiBz/unmix/ developed in the framework of the study.